riti2409/riti2409/README.md

 ✔️ I am **Riti Kumari**, a passionate Software Developer and a CSE graduate from UCET, VBU. <br>

 ✔️ My interests lie in development, and I've had the pleasure of contributing to various open-source organizations.
-Competitive programming is another arena I enjoy and actively participate in. <br>
+Problem-solving is another arena I really enjoy and love to engage in. <br>

 ✔️ With solid experience in full-stack web development, I thrive on creating and enhancing web applications. <br>